 Keep in mind, though, that if you have a Health Savings Account (HSA) or Flexible Spending Account (FSA), you may be able to use it to pay for text therapy.

 While text therapy may not work well for everyone, it does offer some benefits that make it an effective approach for many people.

 You might feel more at ease

-In short, this means that many people find online interactions less stressful than face-to-face interactions.
+It might be effective for some people who find online interactions less stressful than face-to-face interactions.

 It’s fairly inexpensive